Carmen Busquets

-Carmen Busquets is a Venezuelan entrepreneur, philanthropist, and investor who was an early champion of the fashion-tech space.
+Carmen Busquets is a Venezuelan entrepreneur, philanthropist and investor who was an early champion of the fashion-tech space.
 She was the co-founder and founding investor in Net-a-Porter.
 Since 1992, Busquets has invested £50 million in fashion-tech companies in the United Kingdom and the United States, generating an estimated 10,000 jobs.

 Busquets opened a boutique named Cabus in Caracas, Venezuela in 1990.
 With returns from technology stocks that she sold prior to the 2000 "dot-com" crash, she became a co-founder and founding investor in Net-a-Porter after meeting founder Natalie Massenet.
 Busquets also had a belief Net-a-Porter would be successful having previously sold luxury fashion to clients via photographs through her boutique, Cabus in the pre-internet age.

 Net-a-Porter's sale to Compagnie Financière Richemont in 2010 netted Busquets over 16 times her initial investment.
 In 2012, Busquets founded Cabus Venture, a dedicated investment vehicle to finance entrepreneurs within the luxury and fashion community and commerce offerings.
 She was an early investor in New Age pioneer Deepak Chopra in the 1980s.
 Busquets is known as a vocal proponent of sustainability, focussing on impact investment and sustainable businesses.

 Busquets' current portfolio includes Moda Operandi, Farfetch, Lyst, The Business of Fashion, Cult Beauty, FLOWERBX and Tagwalk.

 Early life and education

-Busquets was born in Venezuela and is dyslexic and partly deaf.
-She was educated in Venezuela, England, Canada and the United States, and she majored in science and arts before studying marketing and advertising at the University of Miami.
+Busquets was born in Venezuela.
+She is dyslexic and partly deaf.
+She was educated in Venezuela, England, Canada and the United States.
+She studied science and arts before concentrating on marketing and advertising at the University of Miami.

-After graduating from the University of Miami, she initially wanted to be an artist and received a scholarship to Parsons at age 17, but changed direction after the death of her brother, returning to her native country.
-Expected to work in the family's metallurgic businesses, she forged her own path, setting up a fashion boutique called Cabus in 1990, with business ties to brands like Chanel, Thierry Mugler and Alaïa.
+After graduating from the University of Miami, she wanted to pursue a career in art and received a scholarship to attend Parsons at age 17.
+However, she changed her direction after the death of her brother and returned to her native country.
+Despite being expected to work in her family's metallurgic businesses, she decided to establish a fashion boutique called Cabus in 1990.
+Through the business, she established relationships with brands like Chanel, Thierry Mugler and Alaïa.